The Biochemical Society relies on its membership to help deliver its mission of supporting and promoting the molecular biosciences.

 In return for this we offer free membership of the Biochemical Society and any literature and support that you might need in holding your recruitment event.
 We also send you a twice yearly pack of Society material for display at your institution or on a departmental notice board along with occasional emails about our activities.

 Current Local Ambassadors are listed below.
-If your institution is not represented on this list and you feel that you could help, please contact Rowena Mitchell, Conferences and Membership Officer, for further infomation.
+If your institution is not represented on this list and you feel that you could help, please contact Rowena Mitchell, Membership Manager, for further information.